aplbrain/SmartEM-Processing-Workflows/tools/feabas/README.md

 ## Requirements
 * Docker
-* Tiled images in PNG or TIF format
+* Tiled images in PNG or TIF format, numbered with leading zeros

 ## Setup
 All the setup that is required is to create a working directory which contains a specific directory structure with configuration files and your tiled images.